Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Introduction

-A rigorous approach to simulating materials' nonequilibrium dynamics lies in propagating the nonequilibrium Green's function as a two-point correlator of the creation and annihilation field operators on the Keldysh contour~\cite{Keldysh1965,KB1962,Stefanucci2013}.
-This approach has been recently applied to compute various nonlinear and nonequilibrium optical responses from first principles in the adiabatic limit, which limits the time-evolution to a single average time, neglecting memory effects ~\cite{Attaccalite2011,chan2021giantexciton,Perfetto2016,perfetto2019nonequilibrium,Perfetto2020}.
+A rigorous approach to simulating materials' nonequilibrium dynamics lies in propagating the nonequilibrium Green's function as a two-point correlator of the creation and annihilation field operators on the Keldysh contour~\cite{Keldysh1965,KB1962, Stefanucci2013}.
+This approach has been recently applied to compute various nonlinear and nonequilibrium optical responses from first principles in the adiabatic limit, which limits the time-evolution to a single average time, neglecting memory effects~\cite{Attaccalite2011,chan2021giantexciton, Perfetto2016,perfetto2019nonequilibrium, Perfetto2020}.
 However, even in the adiabatic approximation, the numerical evaluation is far from trivial, requiring millions of CPU hours for systems of only a few atoms.
-Thus, models that can forecast the time-evolution without explicit evaluation are urgently needed.
-Recent work \cite{yin2022using,yin2023analyzing} uses dynamic mode decomposition to approximate the Green's functions where the system is assumed to start from a known non-interacting state at time t=0, and it is driven by an arbitrary external electromagnetic field $\mathbf{E}(t)$. {Different representations of the Green's function encode spectroscopic information, which may be measured in experiment. } In this work inputs such as the external field and many-electron interactions are not used in constructing data-driven models for forecast to test uncertainty quantification for the scenario when inputs are misspecified.
+Thus, models that can forecast the time-evolution without the need of the simulator are urgently needed.
+Recent work \cite{yin2022using,yin2023analyzing} uses dynamic mode decomposition to approximate the Green's functions where the system is assumed to start from a known non-interacting state, and it is driven by an arbitrary external electromagnetic field.
+Different representations of the Green's function encode spectroscopic information, which may be measured in experiment{s}.
+In this work, inputs such as the external field and many-electron interactions are not used in constructing data-driven models to test uncertainty quantification of forecast for the scenario when inputs are misspecified.